hindu-comm/weblogs/manasataramgini/2008/01/2008-01-04_construction-of-the-shri-chakra.md

 The 3-4-5 triangle is already provided by baudhAyana in his sulba sUtra.
-The golden ratio appears in principle in construction of the pentagonal kuNDa of vAyu in the atharvavedic tradition.
-Thus, the original construction of the shrI chakra might draw upon the ancient aspects of Hindu practical geometry.
+The golden ratio appears in principle in construction of the pentagonal kuNDa of vAyu in the atharvavedic tradition.Thus, the original construction of the shrI chakra might draw upon the ancient aspects of Hindu practical geometry.

 [![](https://i1.wp.com/bp0.blogger.com/_hjuA1bE0hBw/R4FyN9BucyI/AAAAAAAAABk/NWcxvW3dZLc/s320/bAlA.png)](http://bp0.blogger.com/_hjuA1bE0hBw/R4FyN9BucyI/AAAAAAAAABk/NWcxvW3dZLc/s1600-h/bAlA.png)
 ideal bAlA yantra